wynonawan/OptionQuantLab/README.md

 # OptionQuantLab
+This quant lab repo is built for exploring and visualizing various financial theories, as well as observing how they are applied to real market parameters.
-This repo implements various calculation for options, including Black-Scholes equations, PDE, Greeks and Geometric MC progression.
+It implements multiple calculations for options, including Black-Scholes equations, PDE and Greeks.
+BS equations here are typically used for European options with non-dividend yields, while PDE are considered more for American options with early-excercise.
 Users can access online stock information as parameter inputs for more real-scenario analysis.

 ## Installation Steps
 #### 1. Get this repository by running: